jorgensd/dolfinx-tutorial/chapter2/heat_equation.md

 Minor modifications by: Jørgen S. Dokken

-As a first extension of the Poisson problem from the previous chapter, weconsider the time-dependent heat equation, or the time-dependent diffusion equation.
+As a first extension of the Poisson problem from the previous chapter, we consider the time-dependent heat equation, or the time-dependent diffusion equation.
 This is the natural extension of the Poisson equation describing the stationary distribution of heat in a body to a time-dependent problem.
-We will see that by discretizing time into small time intervals and applying standard time-stepping methods, we can solve the heat equation by solvinga sequence of variational problems, much like the one we encountered for the Poisson equation.
+We will see that by discretizing time into small time intervals and applying standard time-stepping methods, we can solve the heat equation by solving a sequence of variational problems, much like the one we encountered for the Poisson equation.

 ## The PDE problem
 The model problem for the time-dependent PDE reads